How to Set Up a Campsite – Step by Step

 4. Create a Cooking Area

-Set up your camping stove and cookware in a designated area away from your tent.
+Set up your camping stove, cookware, and other essential camping utensils in a designated area away from your tent.
 Make sure you have a fire extinguisher and water nearby in case of an emergency.
-Always follow fire safety rules and regulations in the area you are camping.

 5. Set Up a Water Station